deepset-ai/haystack/README.rst

 * Keeps all the logic to store and query documents from Elastic, incl. mapping of fields, adding filters or boosts to your queries, and storing embeddings
 * You can either use an existing Elasticsearch index or create a new one via haystack
 * Retrievers operate on top of this DocumentStore to find the relevant documents for a query
-* Documents can optionally be chunked into smaller units (e.g. paragraphs) before indexing to make the results returned by the Retriever more granular and accurate.
+* Documents should be chunked into smaller units (e.g. paragraphs) before indexing to make the results returned by the Retriever more granular and accurate.

 You can get started by running a single Elasticsearch node using docker::